pivotal/docs-tap/getting-started/iterate-new-app-vscode.hbs.md

 ## <a id="delete-your-app"></a>Delete your application from the cluster

-You can use the delete action to remove your application from the cluster as follows:
+You can use the delete action to remove your application from the cluster by doing one of the following:

-1. In the **Explorer** tab in VS Code, right-click any file under the application name `tanzu-java-web-app` and click **Tanzu: Delete Workload** to delete the workload from the cluster.
+- In the **Explorer** view in the left Side Bar, right-click any file under the application name `tanzu-java-web-app` and click **Tanzu: Delete Workload** to delete the workload from the cluster.

-1. Alternatively, right-click the `tanzu-java-web-app` in the **TANZU WORKLOADS** panel and click **Tanzu: Delete Workload**.
+- Alternatively, right-click the `tanzu-java-web-app` in the **TANZU WORKLOADS** view and click **Tanzu: Delete Workload**.

 ## <a id="next-steps"></a>Next steps